usnistgov/SERI-AV/README.md

 This repository contains a containerized version of the SERI Autonomous Vehicle demo showcased at the 2023 NIST Autonomous Vehicle Workshop.

+## Prerequisites
+This repository is intended to run on a linux system that has an NVIDIA GPU, Docker Engine, and NVIDIA Container Toolkit installed.

 ## Instructions

 1. Build the docker image: `./build_av_image.sh`